cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Representative_Sequence_Analysis/README.md

 **(B)** Same data as shown in *(A)*, but each sample is colored according whether or not it contains an HPV58 co-infection (in red), which was common for samples with HPV16 present at <80% frequency.

+Most representative sequences found at <70% frequency were in FFPE samples, and most samples containing representative sequences for HPV16 at <80% frequency were co-infected with HPV58 (if considering genotypes **before a qPCR filter is applied**).